-To divide marginals, tease the growing points of the plants by trimming away excess roots.
-Divide the plants at the natural breaking points.
-Rejuvenate the plants by cutting off any older damaged pieces and repotting the fresh young ones.
+To divide marginals, begin by trimming away excess roots.
+Divide the plants at the natural breaking points either by applying pressure or by cutting with a sharp knife.
+Rejuvenate the plants by cutting off any pieces that older or damaged and repotting the fresh young ones.

 If your water lily is about three years old, it may be time to divide.
 Sure signs that your lily is ready for repotting are: